Does Your Work Matter?

 You Can't Fully Enjoy Netflix When the Power's Out

-Another major concern is the reliability of our electrical grid.
+Safety is first priority, and reliability is a close second.
 Keeping the lights on requires active measures to improve distribution infrastructure, as well as defensive measures to make sure half the grid doesn't lose power every time the wind blows.

-A single communications attachment doesn't typically put the grid at risk, but it's a different story when there are many attachments going in multiple directions with unbalanced loads.
+A single communications attachment doesn't typically put the grid at risk, but it's a different story when many attachments are going in multiple directions with unbalanced loads.
 Improper engineering and construction add further volatility and increase the likelihood of avoidable outages.

-It's tough to argue that broadband deployment should be priority number one, especially if you know a lineman or if you've ever lost power in the middle of the winter or the middle of the summer.
+It's tough to argue that broadband deployment should be priority number one, especially if you know a lineman or if you've ever lost power in below-freezing temps or the height of summer.

 It's obvious that the stakes are high when it comes to managing pole attachments as an electrical utility, but what does success look like?
 I'd like to break it down into four categories:

-2. Organized Process: between agreements, billing, applications, and construction, joint use departments have a lot to manage.
-Accurate, up-to-date records and reporting can reduce pain while also providing clarity to vendors as well as attachers and their contractors.
+Organized Process: between agreements, billing, applications, and construction, joint use departments have a lot to manage.
+Accurate, up-to-date records and reporting can reduce pain while providing clarity to vendors, attachers, and their contractors.

-3. Transparent Workflows: the attachment process takes weeks (and sometimes months), and the status of applications is often unclear.
+Transparent Workflows: the attachment process takes weeks (sometimes months), and the status of applications is often unclear.
 Transparency builds trust with attachers and helps highlight where energy should be spent to improve processes.
-This doesn't solve the black box that is DOT permits, but it relieves pressure from the team constantly fielding questions about the status of applications.
+This doesn't solve the black box of DOT permits, but it relieves pressure from the team constantly fielding questions about the status of applications.

 A healthy joint use program may not be sexy, but it's absolutely essential to bringing reliable utilities to people.
-The crossroads of electrical distribution and high-speed internet are uniquely positioned to improve life for Americans.
+Sitting at the crossroads of electrical distribution and high-speed internet, joint use work is uniquely positioned to improve life for Americans.

 Reliable Utilities for People